daskol/typst-templates/cvpr/main.typ

 lunar lander [name of lander removed for blind review]".
 That would be silly, and would immediately identify the authors.
 Instead write the following:

-#quote[
-\noindent
+#quote(block: true)[
   We describe a system for zero-g frobnication.
-   This system is new because it handles the following cases:
-   A, B.  Previous systems [Zeus et al. 1968] did not  handle case B properly.
+This system is new because it handles the following cases: A, B.  Previous systems [Zeus et al. 1968] did not  handle case B properly.
 Ours handles it by including a foo term in the bar integral.
+  #linebreak()
+  #indent
   ...
+  #linebreak()
+  #indent
   The proposed system was integrated with the Apollo lunar lander, and went all the way to the moon, don't you know.
 It displayed the following behaviours, which show how well we solved cases A and B: ...
 ]

 As you can see, the above text follows standard scientific convention, reads